Karma to Burn: Reunion (2009–2010)

-Merger with Year Long Disaster (2010–present)
+Merger with Year Long Disaster (2010–2011)

 In a May 2010 interview with Uber Rock, Daniel Davies commented on a planned merger between the bands Year Long Disaster and Karma to Burn:

 In June 2010, Year Long Disaster toured Europe with all three members of Karma to Burn as part of the band.
 The favour was returned on Karma to Burn's European summer tour, with Davies stepping in as an occasional guitarist (and, when needed, vocalist) for the band.
 Karma to Burn then announced it plans to record a swift follow-up to Appalachian Incantation with an album featuring several songs with vocals by Davies, to be released in 2011, further blurring the boundaries between it and Year Long Disaster.
 The speculation as to whether Davies had joined the band was confirmed by his inclusion in the band picture on K2B's website and, more solidly, by Rich Mullins himself in an interview with Rock Radio.

 K2B headlined the Jägermeister stage at the UK leg of Sonisphere Festival 2010., and supported The Sword on their 2010 winter US tour and in Europe the following November.

 The follow-up to Appalachian Incantation, V, was recorded in February 2011, at Dave Grohl's Studio 606, and includes Davies' vocals on three songs, although he has since started a project outside Karma to Burn and left the group, returning the band to a trio.
 V was released in June 2011, followed by more extensive touring of the US and Europe.
 The band were also set to record a song for John Garcia's solo project, Garcia Vs. Garcia.
 On September 7, it was said via Twitter that Karma to Burn had finished recording three tracks with John Garcia, though for which projects was left unclear.

+New lineup and releases (2012–2020)

 Evan Devine of Morgantown metal band Ancient Shores filled in on drums for Karma to Burn during their 2012 European tour and became a full-time member after.

 Their album Arch Stanton was released in 2014 on FABA/Deepdive Records.
-It featured the duo of Mecum and Devine, with Mecum taking up guitar and bass duties.
+It featured the duo of Mecum and Devine, with Mecum taking up guitar and bass duties after the departure of Mullins.

 The Karma to Burn EP, Mountain Czar, was released in 2016.
 The release introduced Eric Clutter as full-time bassist.

+A split compilation album, Karma to Burn / Sons of Alpha Centauri was released in 2017.